Area Sales Executive at The Unlimited - IT-Online

-We are an AFSP, on the look out for an astute and well versed Area Sales executive professional to join our leadership team in [URL Removed] succesful candidate must have a demonstrated ability in prospecting for new business and meeting and exceeding sales targets.
+We are an AFSP, on the look out for an astute and well versed Area Sales executive professional to join our leadership team in East [URL Removed] succesful candidate must have a demonstrated ability in prospecting for new business and meeting and exceeding sales targets.
 The successful candidate would be required to drive sales within our government client portfolio through conducting succesful presentations to various departments within the government sector.
+This is an appointment based, F2F business model so at least 3 years of F2F experience is required.

 Requirements: